 Separation anxiety disorder is a fear of being alone or away from certain people.

 Anxiety often goes untreated, whether due to a lack of support for the person afflicted or because of the stigma associated with mental illness.
 For some people that suffer from occasional, mild anxiety, stress management and meditation can help.
 But for others, it’s important to get professionals involved.

 Psychotherapy is often the first line of defense for people suffering from anxiety.
 There are many types of therapy, but cognitive behavioral therapy (CBT) is the most effective for anxiety disorders, according to The Mayo Clinic.

 CBT involves unlearning behaviors that may contribute to your anxiety and replacing them with healthier strategies.
-For example, learning to intercept worrying thoughts before they become obsessive and lead you to a full-blown panic attack.
+For example, learning to intercept worrying thoughts before they become obsessive and lead you to a full-blown anxiety or panic attack.

 For some people, prescription medications can help manage an anxiety disorder.
 Both anti-anxiety medications and antidepressants can be useful in anxiety treatment.